uzh/prometheus-slurm-exporter/README.md

 # Prometheus Slurm Exporter

+## Fork info

+This is a fork from [prometheus-slurm-exporter](https://github.com/vpenso/prometheus-slurm-exporter) that has not been updated since 2022-03-29.
+This fork has been updated to work with slurm v23.
+In addition, reporting by gpu type was added.
+Other changes might be added in the future.

+## Description

 Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.

 ## Exported Metrics